AthenaAugousta/HETEAC-Flex/README.md

  It is crucial that the order of the aforementioned properties is respected, in order for the algorithm to run properly.

  Example input files and a template can be found in <code><b>git_example_cases</b></code>.
-The left column includes the measurements and the left column the corresponding uncertaint.
+The left column includes the measurements and the right column the corresponding uncertaint.

 ## 2. OEM routine